mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 JuMP.objective_function(analysis.method.jump)
 ```

-The objective function is stored in the variable `analysis.objective`, where it is organized to separate its quadratic and nonlinear components.
+The objective function is stored in `analysis.method.objective`, where it is organized to separate its quadratic and nonlinear components.

 ---